dipy/dipy/doc/theory/spherical.rst

    from behind the globe through the origin towards us, the viewer.

 Inclination angle
-   This can also be called the
+   The angle between OP and the z axis.
+This can also be called the polar angle.
-   polar angle.

 Azimuth angle